-2. Enhance Technology for Optimal Learning Implemented & In-Progress 2.2 Improve WiFi access and capacity for all students in schools. i.
+2. Enhance Technology for Optimal Learning

+2.2 Improve WiFi access and capacity for all students in schools.

 Modernization project that will result in high speed internet.

-Installation of the broadband modernization project infrastructure completed for all eight high schools.
+- Installation of the broadband modernization project infrastructure completed for all eight high schools.
 The launch is scheduled for January 31, 2021.
-The remaining 54 sites are scheduled to be completed by May 31, 2021, which will include the CEC.
-Provided NCVLE and Google Platform training on the September 1st Professional Activity Day to all staff, including Occasional Teachers.
-Continue to provide weekly training sessions on NCVLE and Google Platform/Tools to all staff at various times (morning, afternoon after-school) of the day to accommodate teaching schedules.
-Sessions have been recorded for staff to access when needed.
-Continue to embed NCVLE and Google Platform/Tools in training sessions in all curriculum areas (Math, Literacy, Religion/Family Life, Health & PE, Assessment & Evaluation).
-Program & Innovation, Research Assessment and Evaluation and Staff development cocreated a new website - Ready, Set, Pivot for remote learning to support staff in the transition to remote learning due to COVID-19 school closures.
-February 12th PA Day to offer 80 minutes of additional levelled NCVLE and Google Platform/Tools training to all staff.
-2.3 Implement Disaster Recovery Plan i.
+The remaining 54 sites are scheduled to be completed by May 31, 2021, which will include the CEC. - Provided NCVLE and Google Platform training on the September 1st Professional Activity Day to all staff, including Occasional Teachers. - Continue to provide weekly training sessions on NCVLE and Google Platform/Tools to all staff at various times (morning, afternoon after-school) of the day to accommodate teaching schedules.
+Sessions have been recorded for staff to access when needed. - Continue to embed NCVLE and Google Platform/Tools in training sessions in all curriculum areas (Math, Literacy, Religion/Family Life, Health & PE, Assessment & Evaluation). - Program & Innovation, Research Assessment and Evaluation and Staff development cocreated a new website - Ready, Set, Pivot for remote learning to support staff in the transition to remote learning due to COVID-19 school closures. - February 12th PA Day to offer 80 minutes of additional levelled NCVLE and Google Platform/Tools training to all staff.

+2.3 Implement Disaster Recovery Plan

+i.
 Invest in a level of redundancy for key platforms to allow operations to continue.

 IT Services is currently working with the procurement team to invest in incremental hardware expansion to scale IT Operations for enhanced disaster recovery capability.
-Once the needed hardware is in place and the newly optimized backup, archival and ransomware protection framework is in place, we will be engaging with a 3 rd party to help us formalize our end to end disaster recovery processes.
-This will then be discussed and reviewed with the Ministry of Education and reviewed by our internal and external auditors to ensure full compliance with existing and emerging standards and regulations. the event of a disaster scenario.
-Core disaster recovery will include: In the event of a disaster scenario, the goal is to rapidly recovery essential services and their dependencies, followed by restoration of remaining services in a prioritized manner.
+Once the needed hardware is in place and the newly optimized backup, archival and ransomware protection framework is in place, we will be engaging with a 3rd party to help us formalize our end to end disaster recovery processes.
+This will then be discussed and reviewed with the Ministry of Education and reviewed by our internal and external auditors to ensure full compliance with existing and emerging standards and regulations.